CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 Euclidean distance between points, such repairs are unnecessary, as Euclidean distance is insensitive to connectivity.)

-CAJAL provides one batch-processing function which goes through all \*.obj files in a given directory, separates them into connected components, computes intracell distance matrices for each component, and writes all these square matrices as files to a standard output.
+CAJAL provides one batch-processing function which goes through all \*.obj files in a given directory, separates them into connected components, computes intracell distance matrices for each component, and writes all these square matrices to a \*.json file.
 (Bundling file I/O and math together in one function is less modular but it makes it easier to parallelize and not fill the memory)

 .. code-block:: python

 		failed_samples = sample_mesh.compute_and_save_intracell_all(
 		            infolder="/home/jovyan/CAJAL/data/obj_files",
-			    outfolder="/home/jovyan/CAJAL/data/sampled_pts/obj_geodesic_50",
+			    db_name="/home/jovyan/CAJAL/data/sampled_pts/obj_geodesic_50.json",
+			    metric = "segment",
 			    n_sample=50,
-			    metric = "segment",
+			    num_cores=8,
-			    segment = True
+			    segment = True,
-			    method="heat",
-			    connect=False,
-			    num_cores=8)
+			    method="heat"
+			    )

-The arguments `infolder, outfolder, n_sample, metric` are as in :ref:`Neuronal Tracing Data`, except that `infolder` is a folder containing \*.obj files rather than \*.swc files.
+The arguments `infolder, db_name, n_sample, metric` are as in :ref:`Neuronal Tracing Data`, except that `infolder` is a folder containing \*.obj files rather than \*.swc files.

 If the Boolean flag `segment` is True, the function will break down each \*.obj file into its connected components and treat them as individual, isolated